OlaIpaye/DataCleaning_for_DataCo/README.md

 A data cleaning and data preparation project assigned to me by my Tutor on DataCamp.

-## Project Info
+## Project Summary

 The purpose of this project is to showcase how to prepare and clean raw data in Excel using data provided by a Consumer product business based in the USA and serving customers across America.

-The initial files contain information on different cars sold by the dealership, inclduing the make of the car, model, fuel type, price sold, order details and customer information.
+The initial files contain information on different customer product sales, inclduing the customer names, city, state, customer id, product cost, order details and more.

 **Tools used in this project:**